jkeller52/astrobee/README.md

 First, we'll need to disable automount in /etc/wsl.conf.
 My WSL2 build did not have this file, but yours might in native Ubuntu 16.04.
   [automount]
   ldconfig = false

+If you don't have this file in your build, feel free to move on to the next step.

-The, copy /usr/lib/wsl/lib to /usr/lib/wsl2/ (in wsl, writable) `sudo cp -r /usr/lib/wsl/lib /usr/lib/wsl2/`
+Next, copy /usr/lib/wsl/lib to /usr/lib/wsl2/ (in wsl, writable) `sudo cp -r /usr/lib/wsl/lib /usr/lib/wsl2/`

-Next, we'll edit /etc/ld.so.conf.d/ld.wsl.conf and change change "/usr/lib/wsl/lib" --> "/usr/lib/wsl2/lib" (new location)
+Then, we'll edit /etc/ld.so.conf.d/ld.wsl.conf and change change "/usr/lib/wsl/lib" --> "/usr/lib/wsl2/lib" (new location)
 `sudo nano /etc/ld.so.conf.d/ld.wsl.conf`